cscart/docs/en/user_guide/addons/social_login/provider_settings.rst

 * **Callback URL**—the URL that Twitter will use for the callback in case of successful authorization.

-`Learn more about Twitter integration <http://hybridauth.sourceforge.net/userguide/IDProvider_info_Twitter.html>`_ at HybridAuth.Sourceforge.net.
+`Learn more about Twitter integration <https://hybridauth.github.io/hybridauth/userguide/IDProvider_info_Twitter.html>`_ in HybridAuth User Guide.

 -----
 Yahoo